waigo/waigo/docs/AppConfiguration/Configuration.md

 # Configuration

-When starting up your app the first thing it does is load in the configuration from `src/config/base.js`.
+When starting up your app the first thing it does is load in configuration from `src/config/base.js`.

 The configuration file exports a single function which takes an empty `config` object